songdj/songdj.github.io/content/authors/admin/_index.md

 I have broad research interests in machine learning, data mining, deep learning, and related applications for time series representation, similarity search, prediction/forecasting, and anomaly detection (with data from IoT devices, healthcare, smart city, environmental science, etc.).
 I am also interested in graph representation learning with applications to link prediction, node classification, recommendation, etc.

-<span style="color: red"> Recruiting: </span> ***Looking for Ph.D students to enroll in Spring/Fall 2022!
+<span style="color: DE3163"> Recruiting: </span> ***Looking for Ph.D students to enroll in Spring/Fall 2022!
 If you are interested in working on machine learning/deep learning/data mining projects in my group, please send me an email with your CV and transcript.***

 | News            |                                   |
 | --------------------| --------------------------------- |